- B.A, M.A., Ph.D. (Comparative Literature), Yale University

 British fiction, 1850-present.
 History of the novel in England and France.
 Literature and morality.
 Realism, satire, and theory of genre.

-At Scripps he teaches courses on the Victorian novel, the modern British novel, the literature of the fin de siècle, realism in fiction and painting, the history of satire, and the idea of character in fiction.
-He also teaches upper-level seminars on Hardy, Lawrence, and Woolf.
-His honors include two Mary W. Johnson Faculty Awards for teaching.
+At Scripps he teaches courses on the Victorian novel, the modern British novel, the literature of the fin de siècle, modern drama, realism in fiction and painting, the history of satire, and the idea of character in fiction.
+He also teaches senior seminars on Hardy, Lawrence, and Woolf, and a graduate course on the Victorian novel at Claremont Graduate University.